 Emerging practice aistudio has secured planning approval for a £22 million glass tower shaped like an irregular pyramid in the Latvian capital of Riga

-The London and Moscow-based firm, which was founded earlier this year by former Architects of Invention chief Anton Khmelnitskiy, is collaborating with local outfit DoStudio on the 18,000m² mixed-use development next to Skonto football stadium.
+The London and Moscow-based firm, which was founded earlier this year by former Architects of Invention managing director Anton Khmelnitskiy, is collaborating with local outfit DoStudio on the 18,000m² mixed-use development next to Skonto football stadium.

 Its distinctive shape was designed in response to the site, which is triangular at its base and on the border between the traditional old town and the modern city centre.

 The tower will be six storeys in height facing the old town and 13 storeys towards the newer part of the capital.

 Its appearance is described as a ‘contemporary homage’ to the spires of Riga’s medieval churches.

 The building will feature office space, ground-floor shops and a rooftop restaurant with a terrace overlooking the football pitch, as well as a public plaza.

 A hybrid structure of steel columns, combined with timber compound beams and prefabricated concrete slabs, is proposed to reduce environmental impact.